Manual Therapy and Tuina are hands-on techniques to treat musculoskeletal problems and related conditions

 How Do Tuina And Manual Therapy Work?

-Tuina uses similar techniques used in Western massage (rolling, gliding, kneading, rocking, friction) and manual techniques.
+Tuina uses similar techniques used in Western massage (rolling, gliding, kneading, rocking, friction) and manual therapy.
 The practitioner applies pressure to the affected area and moves the soft tissues to promote healing.
 Often Tuina uses the acupuncture points and pathways to create effects that can go deeper into the body than with Traditional Western massage.

 Utilizing these pathways, also called channels, we create balance within the body as a whole (holistic approach).
 One technique of Tuina, Nei Gung, is used to improve alignment and movement of the spine and joints.